Gas-operated reloading: History

 A. W. F. Taylerson, a firearms historian, his patented revolver was probably workable.
-In 1886 a gas-operated conversion of the Italian Vetterli bolt-action rifle was produced by the Italian Amerigo Cei-Rigotti which he also claimed could be adapted to other bolt-action magazine rifles.
-While his conversion received positive approval at first to the point of being officially adopted for the Italian Royal Navy after further refinements in 1895, orders for the weapon never came through for unknown reasons and another variant developed in 1900 performed poorly in tests conducted by a variety of nations ultimately leading to its abandonment.
-In 1887, an American inventor called Henry Pitcher patented a gas-operated conversion system that he claimed could be applied to any manually-operated magazine rifle.
+In 1887, an American inventor called Henry Pitcher patented a gas-operated conversion system that he claimed could be applied to any manually operated magazine rifle.
 In 1890 he would patent and submit an original gas-operated rifle for testing by the US government but it performed poorly and was ultimately never adopted despite being offered commercially for the civilian market.
 In the 1880s a gas piston-operated rifle and pistol were developed by the Clair Brothers of France who received a French patent and submitted prototypes for testing by the French army in 1888 although the true date of their invention is uncertain.
 They would also produce a semi-automatic shotgun in the early 1890s.
 In 1889, the Austro-Hungarian Adolf Odkolek von Újezd filed a patent for the first successful gas-operated machine gun.

 Piston systems

 Most current gas systems employ some type of piston.
 The face of the piston is acted upon by combustion gas from a port in the barrel or a trap at the muzzle.
-Early guns, such as Browning's "flapper" prototype, the Bang rifle, and Garand rifle, used relatively low-pressure gas from at or near the muzzle.
+Early guns, such as Browning's "flapper" prototype, the Bang rifle, and the Garand rifle, used relatively low-pressure gas from at or near the muzzle.
 This, combined with larger operating parts, reduced the strain on the mechanism.
 To simplify and lighten the firearm, gas from nearer the chamber needed to be used.
 This high-pressure gas has sufficient force to destroy a firearm unless it is regulated somehow.
 Most gas-operated firearms rely on tuning the gas port size, mass of operating parts, and spring pressures to function.
 Several other methods are employed to regulate the energy.
 The M1 carbine incorporates a very short piston, or "tappet."
 This movement is closely restricted by a shoulder recess.
 This mechanism inherently limits the amount of gas taken from the barrel.
 The M14 rifle and M60 GPMG use the White expansion and cutoff system to stop (cut off) gas from entering the cylinder once the piston has traveled a short distance.
 Most systems, however, vent excess gas into the atmosphere through slots, holes, or ports.